An official website of the United States government

 Timothy Haney

-In 2015, Haney transitioned to a Navy civil service career as an engineer at Naval Surface Warfare Center, Port Hueneme Division.
-He brought his career full-circle as he assumed his current position as executive director for Engineering Duty Officer School in 2018.
+At the 21‐year mark of his Active Duty career in 2015, CDR Haney transitioned to a Navy Civil Service career as an Engineer at Naval Surface Warfare Center, Port Hueneme Division.
+In 2018 he brought his career full‐circle as he embarked on his current position as Executive Director and Director of Training for Engineering Duty Officer School in Port Hueneme, CA.

 Guidance-Card-Icon Dept-Exclusive-Card-Icon